Important Information – Please Read Before Ordering

 Can I access death certificates registered in the six counties of Northern Ireland?

-Yes we can access deaths registered after 31/12/1921, within the six counties of Northern Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry (aka Derry) and Tyrone), however it will take slightly longer to do so.
+Yes we can access events registered within the six counties of Northern Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry (aka Derry) and Tyrone), however it will take slightly longer to do so.

 How soon after a death can I order an official death certificate online?